 - Imported 2.1.3 to support the Augeasproviders stack.

-- · augeasproviders_mounttab
+- augeasproviders\core

 - Imported 2.1.3 to support the Augeasproviders stack.

-- augeasproviders_nagios
+- augeasproviders\grub

 - Imported 2.1.3 to support the Augeasproviders stack.

-- · augeasproviders_pam
+- · augeasproviders mounttab

 - Imported 2.1.3 to support the Augeasproviders stack.

-- augeasproviders_postgresql
+- augeasproviders\nagios

 - Imported 2.1.3 to support the Augeasproviders stack.

-- augeasproviders_puppet
+- · augeasproviders\pam

 - Imported 2.1.3 to support the Augeasproviders stack.

-- augeasproviders_shellvar
+- augeasproviders\postgresql

 - Imported 2.1.3 to support the Augeasproviders stack.

-- · augeasproviders_ssh
+- augeasproviders\puppet

 - Imported 2.1.3 to support the Augeasproviders stack.

-- · augeasproviders_sysctl
+- · augeasproviders\shellvar

 - Imported 2.1.3 to support the Augeasproviders stack.

+- · augeasproviders\ssh

+- Imported 2.1.3 to support the Augeasproviders stack.

+- augeasproviders\sysctl

+- Imported 2.1.3 to support the Augeasproviders stack.

 - pupmod-augeasproviders

 - This was updated to 2.1.3.

 - The update to 2.1.3 caused the addition of all of the pupmod-augeasproviders modules below.

 - pupmod-cgroups

 - Added acceptance tests.

 - pupmod-common => Deprecated Replaced by pupmod-simplib!

 - pupmod-simplib

-- Created parse_hosts function.
+- Created parse\hosts function.

 - Added full tests for evaluating the ability to toggle FIPS mode.

-- · pupmod-kibana

-- Add Kibana dashboards to the Kibana module.

-- Allows users to apply default SIMP Kibana Dashboards.

-- pupmod-logstash

-- Integrated SIMP and Electrical Logstash modules.

-- Changes the existing Logstash module to allow users to apply default SIMP filters.

 - pupmod-richardc-datacat

 - Incorporated the richardc/datacat module into the core for user convenience.

-- · pupmod-freeradius
+- pupmod-freeradius

 - Split the Freeradius module based on version so that it can be properly selected against the installed version of Freeradius.
+This may take two runs to coalesce.

+- pupmod-puppetlabs-inifile

-This may take two runs to coalesce. - pupmod-puppetlabs-inifile - Updated to version 1.2.0. - · pupmod-puppetlabs-puppetdb - Updated to version 5.0.0-0. - pupmod-simp-kibana - Add Kibana dashboards to the Kibana module. - Allows users to apply default SIMP kibana Dashboards. - · pupmod-simp-logstash - Integrated SIMP and Electrical Logstash modules. - Changes the existing Logstash module to allow users to apply default SIMP filters. - · pupmod-pki - Now generate a system RSA public key against the passed private key. - pupmod-puppetlabs-postgresql - Initial import of the Puppet Labs PostgreSQL module. - Modifications were made to support the SIMP concat. - pupmod-puppetlabs-puppetdb - New import of the Puppet Labs PuppetDB module. - · pupmod-puppetlabs-stdlib - Updated to version 4.5.1. - · pupmod-rsyslog - Migrated to Rsyslog 7 and the new RainerScript - Added acceptance tests. - pupmod-simp - Now set the SELinux Boolean use_nfs_home_dirs when using NFS for home directories. - 'fixfiles' is now run prior to the final 'runpuppet' client script runs due to various issues with autorelabel over time. - · pupmod-tftpboot - Updated to use native packages and pull as much as possible. - simp-doc - Updated tables across the board to be more readable. - Updated documentation relating to user management and user key management using SSH. - Rebranded the documentation and updated the color scheme. - Updated the default system passwords. - pupmod-vsftpd Completely refactored to meet the new module layout guidance.
-The user and group are now able to be modified from the defaults Added a full suite of Beaker tests
+- Updated to version 1.2.0. - pupmod-puppetlabs-puppetdb - Updated to version 5.0.0-0. - pupmod-simp-kibana - Add Kibana dashboards to the Kibana module. - Allows users to apply default SIMP kibana Dashboards. - · pupmod-simp-logstash - Integrated SIMP and Electrical Logstash modules. - Changes the existing Logstash module to allow users to apply default SIMP filters. - · pupmod-pki - Now generate a system RSA public key against the passed private key. - pupmod-puppetlabs-postgresql - Initial import of the Puppet Labs PostgreSQL module. - Modifications were made to support the SIMP concat. - pupmod-puppetlabs-puppetdb - New import of the Puppet Labs PuppetDB module. - pupmod-simp-rsyslog - Module has been rewritten to support rsyslog 7.4. - pupmod-simp-simp - Set the SELinux Boolean 'use\nfs\home\dirs' to 'on' if a remote NFS server is used for home directories. - The 'runpuppet' script was modified to run 'fixfiles' on systems prior to the final puppet runs since RHEL7, in some cases, does not appear to honor the '/.autorelabel' file. - pupmod-puppetlabs-stdlib - Updated to version 4.5.1. - pupmod-sysctl - Moved the configuration file updates from sysctl.conf to sysctl.d/20-simp.conf to use the latest update mechanisms. - · pupmod-tftpboot - Updated to use native packages and pull as muchs possible. - simp-doc - Updated tables across the board to be more readable. - Updated documentation relating to user management and user key management using SSH. - Rebranded the documentation and updated the color scheme. - Updated the default system passwords. - simp-rsync - Content has been restructured to eliminate licensing conflicts. - ClamAV has been refactored into a separate (GPL) package.